publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1790d.md

                 (i) it has a net worth ratio of less than 6 percent; or

-                (ii) it fails to meet any applicable risk-based net worth requirement under subsection (d) of this section.
+                (ii) it fails to meet any applicable risk-based net worth requirement under subsection (d).

             (D) __Significantly undercapitalized__